 What is a mechanical keyboard?

 The term is used for any keyboard consists of separate keys, including monoblock designs.
 Earlier computers used keyboards with a mechanical switch under every key.
 This mechanical action is what gave them a satisfying click sound when struck.
-Think any movie with an old newspaper office and you can hear that sound of mechanical keyboards being used.
+Think of any movie with an old newspaper office, and you can hear that sound of mechanical keyboards being used.
 The distance the key moved (called “Travel Distance”) as it was pressed down gives the user more feedback.
 This tactile feedback makes for a better typing experience many writers find.

 Monoblock keyboards work in a similar way to a touch screen cell phone.
-There’s a single switch under all the keys and it relies more on sensitivity than a mechanical keyboard would.
-Once one key wears out, the keyboard is dead
+There’s a single switch under all the keys, and it relies more on sensitivity than a mechanical keyboard would.
+Once one key wears out, the keyboard is dead.

 What are the advantages of a mechanical keyboard?

 - The distinct feel of the keys.
 This is the number one advantage, the feedback of the keys clicking as you type.

 - The individual key switches give a much more “solid” feel, making touch-typing a breeze.